thingsboard/thingsboard.github.io/docs/samples/nodemcu/temperature.md

 Please visit [docker installation](https://docs.docker.com/engine/installation/) page and install docker on your machine.

-After installation you need to download docker image from docker hub by command:
+After installation you need to download docker image from docker hub by the command:

 ```bash
 $ sudo docker pull marcelstoer/nodemcu-build